 5. Lactose Intolerance

-Most women increase their milk consumption as soon as they discover that they are pregnant.
+Most women increase their milk consumption when they discover that they are pregnant.
 Milk intake, however, can lead to diarrhoea if you suffer from lactose intolerance.
 Cutting milk for a few days can reduce symptoms of lactose intolerance.
-However, do make sure that you include dairy products like cheese and yoghurt in your diet to meet your calcium requirements.
+However, make sure that you include dairy products like cheese and yoghurt in your diet to meet your calcium requirements.

 6. Bacterial and other reasons